anjerodev/commitollama/README.md

   `Mistral` (Uses mistral:latest)

-  `Custom` - It allow you to write down the model name that you have set on ollama.
+  `Custom` - It allow you to write down any other model name from ollama.

 - Use Description: It allow you to enable or disable the use of commit description.